 4. You try to pull your sleeping baby off

 Imagine being blissfully asleep when someone suddenly wakes you up from your slumber.
-That’s how your sleeping baby feels when you try to unlatch him by yanking him away, Dr Wong says.
+That’s how your sleeping baby feels when you try to unlatch him by yanking him away, Lo says.

 “Your baby naturally likes to fall asleep on the breast, so if you pull him off suddenly, he will clamp hard on your nipple – it’s a natural reaction!”